Hiring a Estate Administration Attorney in Alaska

-Alaska allows executors to receive "reasonable compensation," typically 2%–4% of the estateAS 13.16.430 (reasonable compensation; no statutory percentage)Verified Apr 14, 2026.
+Alaska allows executors "reasonable compensation" — around 2.23%–3.82% of a $500,000 estate, judging by what the states with statutory schedules payAS 13.16.430 (personal representative entitled to reasonable compensation; no statutory percentage)Verified Jul 15, 2026.
 Executors can also waive their fee entirely or accept a reduced amount.
 When the executor is a family member who is also a beneficiary, waiving the fee is common because beneficiary distributions aren't taxed as income while executor fees are.
 See the Alaska executor fee calculator.

 Alaska has a generous small-estate threshold of $150,000.
 Estates under that line can use the Affidavit for Collection of Personal Property procedure, which is a form rather than a court case — most families can handle it without an attorney.
 For estates above the threshold, formal probate generally benefits from counsel because of the procedural overhead, even when nothing is contested.
 The Alaska probate calculator estimates total costs based on estate value.